axli-personal/note/README.md

 ---
 home: true
-heroText: Personal Note
+heroText: Note
-tagline: Enjoy Yourself
+tagline: Just a english tech book and wish you like it.
+features:
+  - title: Go
+    details: I love using Go to build the backend of my web application.
+  - title: C++
+    details: C++ is the programming language I am most familiar with.
-footer: Copyright @ 2021
+footer: Copyright @ 2021 AoXiang Li
 ---

-# Note

-## Language

-I will only maintain the the English version.
-Other language may appear sometimes.

-My English is not very good, so there will be many expression may confuse you.

-## Research

-### Go

-I love using Go to build the backend of my web application.

-## Status

-LTS and will stop update at July, 2022.